demawi/AYTO_Calculator/README.md

-## Calculate probabilities for dating show Are You The One (with german and U.S. results)
+## Calculate probabilities for dating show "Are You The One" (with german and U.S. data and results)

 Multi-threaded Java-based probability calculator for the series "Are you the one"